thomasalrin/knife-profitbricks/README.md

         --hdd-size GB                Size of storage in GB -i, --image-name IMAGE_NAME      The image name which will be used to create the initial server 'template', default is 'Ubuntu-12.04-LTS-server-amd64-06.21.13.img'
+    -S, --snaphot-name SNAPSHOT_NAME The snapshot name which will be used to create the server (can not be used with the image-name option)

     -k PUBLIC_KEY_FILE,              The SSH public key file to be added to the authorized_keys of the given user, --public-key-file              default is '~/.ssh/id_rsa.pub'